 A key motivation in the development of the present approach is the opportunity to obtain accurate carrier lifetimes at minimal computational expense.
 Ideally, the method should be cheap enough to permit the calculation of transport properties for thousands of compounds in a high-throughput manner as well as large and complex materials.
 This would allow for reliable screening of materials for functional applications as well as enable investigations of systems with larger unit cells and more complex crystal structures.
-In our approach, the primary computational expense is the calculation of first-principles inputs (e.g., the electronic band structure and materials properties).
-However, due to our use of the relatively low-cost PBE exchange--correlation functional all inputs (electronic structure, $\Gamma$-point phonon frequencies, elastic constants, dielectric constants and piezoelectric tensor) can be obtained with moderate computational requirements.
-The calculation of transport properties takes considerably less time; the results for each material presented in this work were computed in under an hour on a personal laptop --- further timing analysis, indicating the breakdown for different routines in the code, is presented in Fig.~(S4) of the Supplemental Material.
+We stress that an expensive DFPT calculation is not required to obtain the matrix elements unlike methods such as \textsc{epw} \cite{ponce2016epw}, \textsc{perturbo} \cite{zhou2020perturbo}, and \textsc{epic star} \cite{deng2020EPICSTAR}.
+In our approach, the primary computational expense is the calculation of first-principles inputs, particularly the dielectric constant as detailed in Table II of the Supplemental Material.
+However, due to our use of the relatively low-cost PBE exchange--correlation functional all inputs (electronic structure, $\Gamma$-point phonon frequencies, elastic constants, dielectric constants and piezoelectric tensor) can be obtained with moderate computational requirements (generally less than 50 core hours to compute all properties, see Table II of the Supplemental Material).
+The calculation of transport properties takes even less time; the results for each material presented in this work were computed in under an hour on a personal laptop --- further timing analysis, indicating the breakdown for different routines in the code, is presented in Fig.~(S4) of the Supplemental Material.